 Quran recitation is one of the most blessed actions that any Muslim can do.
-Allah says in Surah an-Nisa, verse 82: “Then do they not reflect upon the Qur’an?”
+Allah asks in Surah an-Nisa whether we reflect upon the Quran.
 The Holy Book is the uncreated speech of Allah and is timeless.
 The Quran contains stories of past events to teach us lessons and provides a complete way of life for a Muslim to follow.
 Quran reading is one of the most praiseworthy forms of worship.
-Studying and learning from the Holy Book is an act that will prove beneficial for us throughout our lives.
+Amongst the benefits of reciting the Quran is that studying and learning from the Holy Book is an act that will prove beneficial for us throughout our lives.

 When Allah’s word was revealed during the lifetime of Prophet (PBUH), the companions paid close attention to the Holy Book.
 They absorbed each and every verse and indeed focused on the memorization of Allah’s word.
 Nowadays, there are millions of Huffaz around the world who have memorized the Holy Book.
 Learn Quran online – This is one of the simplest ways in the modern technological era for a Muslim to study Allah’s word.
 You can gain knowledge of the Holy Book via a Quran academy, for which there are plentiful options.

-Allah says in the Quran in Surah Yunus, verse 57: “O mankind, there has to come to you instruction from your Lord and healing for what is in the breasts…” This message for the whole of humanity shows that the Holy Book is a cure for spiritual ailments that afflict us.
+Allah says, in Surah Yunus, that the Quran brings us religious teachings and a cure for what’s in our breasts.
+This message for the whole of humanity shows that the Holy Book is a cure for spiritual ailments that afflict us.

-Similarly, it is stated in Surah al-Isra, verse 87: “And We send down of the Qur’an that which is healing and mercy for the believers…” This direct statement shows that there are parts of the Quran than can provide healing from sickness and other conditions.
+Similarly, it is stated in Surah al-Isra that Allah revealed the Quran, which contains healing and mercy for those who believe.
+This direct statement shows that there are parts of the Quran than can provide healing from sickness and other conditions.

 One of the most beneficial things that a Muslim can do regarding health is to perform the ruqya.
 This consists of reciting Surah Fatiha and other short Surahs and is meant to be a form of healing.
 The Prophet (PBUH) himself utilized it when he was unwell, as reported by Aisha (r.a.) in Sahih al-Bukhari and Muslim.